 The former dual-currency system in Cuba appeared complicated for most foreigners in the last decades.

-In 2021, however, the Cuban government changed the monetary system and removed one monetary unit, but the changes have not made the Cuban currency system any less complicated, unfortunately.
+In 2021, however, the Cuban government changed the monetary policy and removed the CUC; the Cuban convertible peso, but the changes have not made the Cuban currency system any less complicated, unfortunately.

-Whatever you are wondering about money in Cuba, what currency to use in Cuba, or what Cuba’s exchange rate is – here is what you need to know about money before your Cuba holiday in 2023.
+Whatever you are wondering about money in Cuba, what currency to use in Cuba, or what Cuba’s current exchange rates is – here is what you need to know about money before your Cuba holiday in 2023.